Too Late (The Weeknd song)

-"Too Late" is a song by Canadian singer the Weeknd from his fourth studio album After Hours.
+"Too Late" is a song by the Canadian singer-songwriter the Weeknd from his fourth studio album After Hours (2020).
 It was released on March 20, 2020, alongside the rest of its parent album.
 A music video for the song was released on October 22, 2020.
 The Weeknd co-wrote the song with its producers, Illangelo, DaHeala, and Ricky Reed, with additional production credits going to Nate Mercereau.

 Background and release

-The song was first teased in the Weeknd's After Hours short film (released early March 2020) during a scene in which Tesfaye adjusts his nose bandage after leaving the Jimmy Kimmel Live! studio.
+The song was first teased in the Weeknd's After Hours short film, which was released on March 4, 2020, during a scene in which Tesfaye adjusts his nose bandage after leaving the Jimmy Kimmel Live! studio.
 The studio version of the song was then released on March 20, 2020, alongside the rest of the album.

 Lyrics

 The lyrics of the song depict a dysfunctional and hedonistic relationship the Weeknd had with a former lover, with him apologizing for the mistakes he's made throughout their romance.